 |Colorful face shot of a helmeted guinea fowl, many of whom are frequent visitors to our bush house.|

-It’s after 12:00 pm and I’m just getting started on today’s post.
-There were a few diversions this morning keeping me from getting a timely start.
+It’s after noon, and I’m just getting started on today’s post.
+There were a few diversions this morning, keeping me from getting a timely start.
 One delay was due to my sleeping in until 8:00 am after a long stretch of wakefulness during the night.
 I guess it was the two glasses of red wine I drank during my birthday party.

-Secondly, I had complicated computer problems this morning (won’t bore you with the details) when I sat down at the big outdoor table to begin the post.
-After a few hours of working on it, attempting to stay calm, I created somewhat of a workaround hopefully lasting until I fire up my new, yet unused laptop.
+Secondly, I had complicated computer problems this morning (I won’t bore you with the details) when I sat down at the big outdoor table to begin the post.
+After a few hours of working on it and staying calm, I created somewhat of a workaround, hopefully lasting until I fire up my new yet unused laptop.

-The second distraction was when our housekeeper Martha, who lives in a tiny house on the property, asked if we could help fix her TV.
+The second distraction was when our housekeeper Martha, who lives in a tiny house on the property, asked to help fix her TV.
 We walked to her little place and played with the remote, attempting to get a signal.
-Finally, we got it working and the dear woman hugged us with gratitude.
+Finally, we got it working, and the dear woman hugged us with gratitude.

 We could only imagine how hard it would be for her to be without TV during her free time.
 Although she works for us and a few other properties for Louise and Danie, she has idle time that could be lonely and difficult without the ability to watch her favorite shows.

-We didn’t feel like driving all the way to Komatipoort for mushrooms since we really didn’t need to do any other grocery shopping right now.
+We didn’t feel like driving to Komatipoort for mushrooms since we didn’t need to do any other grocery shopping right now.
 The round trip drive is over an hour and certainly not worth it for only one item.

 |Closeup of Tom and I in fondant standing atop the world!
 So fun!|

-As shown in our photos, the cake was actually made round into the shape of the world with each of the continents added utilizing fondant.
-The two little characters she’d made to represent us couldn’t have been more adorable and befitting.
+As shown in our photos, the cake was made round into the shape of the world, with each of the continents added utilizing fondant.
+The two minor characters she’d made to represent us couldn’t have been more adorable and befitting.

 |Kathy, me, Tom, Lynne and Danie at the end of the table.|